arfc/moltres/CONTRIBUTING.md

 ## Cautions

--   **NEVER** merge the "master" branch into the "develop" branch.
+-   **NEVER** merge the "master" branch into the "devel" branch.
-    Changes should only flow *to* the "master" branch *from* the "develop" branch.
+    Changes should only flow *to* the "master" branch *from* the "devel" branch.

 ## An Example